Comoros: Independence (1975)

 A few days later, Bob Denard was evacuated to South Africa by French paratroopers.
-Said Mohamed Djohar, Soilih's older half-brother, then became president, and served until September 1995, when Bob Denard returned and attempted another coup.
+Said Mohamed Djohar, Soilihi's older half-brother, then became president, and served until September 1995, when Bob Denard returned and attempted another coup.
 This time France intervened with paratroopers and forced Denard to surrender.
 The French removed Djohar to Reunion, and the Paris-backed Mohamed Taki Abdoulkarim became president by election.
 He led the country from 1996, during a time of labour crises, government suppression, and secessionist conflicts, until his death in November 1998.
 He was succeeded by Interim President Tadjidine Ben Said Massounde.

 The islands of Ndzwani and Mwali declared their independence from the Comoros in 1997, in an attempt to restore French rule.
 But France rejected their request, leading to bloody confrontations between federal troops and rebels.
 In April 1999, Colonel Azali Assoumani, Army Chief of Staff, seized power in a bloodless coup, overthrowing the Interim President Massounde, citing weak leadership in the face of the crisis.
 This was the Comoros' 18th coup, or attempted coup d'état since independence in 1975.

-Azali failed to consolidate power and reestablish control over the islands, which was the subject of international criticism.
+Assoumani failed to consolidate power and reestablish control over the islands, which was the subject of international criticism.
 The African Union, under the auspices of President Thabo Mbeki of South Africa, imposed sanctions on Ndzwani to help broker negotiations and effect reconciliation.
 Under the terms of the Fomboni Accords, signed in December 2001 by the leaders of all three islands, the official name of the country was changed to the Union of the Comoros; the new state was to be highly decentralised and the central union government would devolve most powers to the new island governments, each led by a president.
 The Union president, although elected by national elections, would be chosen in rotation from each of the islands every five years.

-Azali stepped down in 2002 to run in the democratic election of the President of the Comoros, which he won.
-Under ongoing international pressure, as a military ruler who had originally come to power by force, and was not always democratic while in office, Azali led the Comoros through constitutional changes that enabled new elections.
+Assoumani stepped down in 2002 to run in the democratic election of the President of the Comoros, which he won.
+Under ongoing international pressure, as a military ruler who had originally come to power by force, and was not always democratic while in office, Assoumani led the Comoros through constitutional changes that enabled new elections.
 A Loi des compétences law was passed in early 2005 that defines the responsibilities of each governmental body, and is in the process of implementation.
 The elections in 2006 were won by Ahmed Abdallah Mohamed Sambi, a Sunni Muslim cleric nicknamed the "Ayatollah" for his time spent studying Islam in Iran.
-Azali honoured the election results, thus allowing the first peaceful and democratic exchange of power for the archipelago.
+Assoumani honoured the election results, thus allowing the first peaceful and democratic exchange of power for the archipelago.